 I plopped down and stuck my finger in the pile of coal dust.
 I began to write on the floor.
 I don’t remember what I wrote.
 I don’t remember covering myself with dust, either.
 But I do remember a voice, unrecognizable, entering every room of the house.

 “Rena Davis,” It called, anguished.
 “Can you hear me?
-It’s Old Black Pig!”
+It’s Dirty Pig!”

 Excerpt from That’s Not Love, copyright Joan Spilman